Dominic Brooklier: Early years

 Brooklier joined Mickey Cohen's syndicate gambling operations in Southern California in the 1940s under the name Jimmy Regace.
 During the Sunset Wars of the 1940s, Brooklier defected to rival Los Angeles mobster Jack Dragna's Los Angeles crime family.
 In 1947, Brooklier became a made man in the family.
 While working for Dragna, Brooklier unsuccessfully attempted to assassinate Cohen as he left a restaurant.
-From 1947 to 1953, Brooklier worked closely with Los Angeles family member Jimmy Fratianno in loan sharking.
+From 1947 to 1953, Brooklier worked closely with Los Angeles family member Jimmy Fratianno in loansharking.
 At some time in the late 1960s, Brooklier was promoted to caporegime in charge of a crew in Orange County, where he also lived.
 Sometime later, he legally changed his name to Dominic Brooklier.

 In early 1974, Brooklier replaced the deceased Joseph Dippolito as family underboss.
 On October 19, 1974, family boss Nick Licata died and Brooklier was elected the new boss.
 Also in 1974, Brooklier and new underboss Samuel Sciortino were charged with racketeering under the federal Racketeer Influenced and Corrupt Organizations Act (RICO).
 Brooklier was specifically charged with extorting payments from a bookmaker in 1973.
 On April 19, 1975, the two men pleaded guilty to one count.

 Bompensiero murder

 In 1975, Brooklier ordered the killing of Los Angeles mobster Frank "The Bomp" Bompensiero.
 Brooklier had lost trust in Bompensiero's ability to keep secrets, and was angry at his criticisms of Brooklier's leadership.
 However, Bompensiero, a hit man himself, and always a cautious man, proved to be an elusive target.
-In 1976, to allay Bompernsiero's suspicions, Brooklier appointed him consigliere of the Los Angeles family.
+In 1976, to allay Bompensiero's suspicions, Brooklier appointed him consigliere of the Los Angeles family.
 Unknown to Brooklier, Bompensiero was now working as a Federal Bureau of Investigation (FBI) informant.
 In March 1976, Bompensiero persuaded Brooklier to extort payments from Forex, a new company that produced pornography.
 However, Forex was actually created by the FBI as a sting operation.
 When the family discovered the sting, Fratianno immediately suspected Bompernsiero of being an informant.
 On February 10, 1977, Los Angeles mobster Thomas Ricciardi finally fulfilled the murder contract by shooting Bompensiero in a phone booth near his apartment.